 - Installation of walk-in or wheel-in tubs and showers

-- Costs associated with lowering countertops and cabinets for the disabled person to use
+- Lowering countertops and cabinets for the disabled person to use

-Not all expenditures to improve safety and accessibility are allowed under this credit.
-Examples of ineligible expenses include:
+Keep in mind that the CRA doesn’t allow deductions for all expenditures that improve safety and accessibility under this credit.
+Ineligible expenses include:

 - Housekeeping costs